 Smoker’s flu or quitter’s flu is the term used to describe some of the most common nicotine withdrawal symptoms.

-The nicotine in cigarettes is addictive.
-When you smoke, your body and brain become used to receiving regular doses of nicotine.
 If you wait too long in between cigarettes, your body will produce withdrawal symptoms, and these sensations prompt you to smoke another cigarette.
-These symptoms are uncomfortable and can be distressing, which is why quitting can be so challenging.

 Depending on how frequently you smoke, your body may start firing off withdrawal sensations in as little as a few hours after your last cigarette.
 The symptoms of quitting smoking can be more intense if you’re quitting cold turkey.